Florida Panthers: The Blueprint (2010–2016)

+Front office miscues (2016–2020)

 The 2016–17 season began with the promotion of general manager Dale Tallon to an executive position within the organization and assistant general manager Tom Rowe was promoted to general manager.
 After an 11–10–1 start to the season, the Panthers fired head coach Gerard Gallant and general manager Tom Rowe took over as interim head coach.
 At the end of the season, Rowe was relieved of his duties as both coach and general manager and was named special advisor to Tallon, who returned to positions of team president and general manager.
 On June 12, 2017, the Panthers named Bob Boughner as their new head coach.

+In the 2017 NHL expansion draft, the Panthers left Jonathan Marchessault and Reilly Smith unprotected, despite the fact they both had 30-goal seasons on their resumes.
+In return for the unprotected players, the Vegas Golden Knights sent the Panthers a 2018 fourth-round draft pick, leaving the Panthers with the extra salary cap space.
+The Panthers instead chose to protect Nick Bjugstad, Mark Pysyk, and Alex Petrovic who all were eventually traded or no longer on the team within the next two years.
+The expansion draft would later haunt the Panthers in the 2023 Stanley Cup Final as the Vegas Golden Knights would defeat the Panthers in five games with Marchessault winning the Conn Smythe Trophy and Smith scoring the series-clinching goal.

 The 2017–18 season began with a 19–22–6 record leading up to the 2018 NHL All-Star Game.
 The Panthers then went on a 25–8–2 run in their last 35 games, ending up one point short of a playoff berth.
 Their 44–30–8 record earned 96 regular season points, tying the league record of the 2014–15 Boston Bruins and the 2018–19 Montreal Canadiens for the team with the most regular season points to miss the postseason.

 On April 7, 2019, the Panthers fired Boughner after the team failed to qualify for the playoffs for the third straight season.
 The next day, Joel Quenneville was named the 16th head coach of the Panthers.
+Longtime goaltender Roberto Luongo retired at the conclusion of the 2018–19 season.
+Tallon made a splash on the first day of free agency to replace the retired Luongo and signed two-time Vezina Trophy-winning goaltender Sergei Bobrovsky to a seven-year deal.
+At the time of the signing, Bobrovsky's contract was deemed a risk and gamble due to the contract value, Bobrovsky's inconsistent play, and his age.

 On August 10, 2020, after nine years as general manager, the Panthers and Tallon mutually agreed to part ways, following the team's elimination in the 2020 Stanley Cup playoffs.
-In Tallon's tenure, the Panthers qualified for the Stanley Cup Playoffs three times, in 2012, 2016, and 2020.
+In Tallon's tenure, the Panthers qualified for the Stanley Cup playoffs three times, in 2012, 2016, and 2020 with the Panthers never advancing past the first round, leaving the Panthers without a playoff series win since 1996.